MELON SOUR

 software, qmk, mechanical keyboard, keychron

-The entire modification pretty much hinges on this article by Michael Stapelberg which concludes input lag can be reduced by a faster debouncing algorithm and a lower USB polling interval.
-This is the example pull request stated in the article which will be replicated in the V1.
-It seems the defaults were chosen as conservative values but having used the modified firmware to write this post, I can safely say that the tweaked code works fine on the V1 without any erroneous input.
+The modification is based on this article by Michael Stapelberg which concludes input lag can be reduced by a faster debouncing algorithm and a lower USB polling interval.
+This is the example pull request stated in the article which I'll be replicating in the V1.
+It seems the defaults were chosen as conservative values but having used the modified firmware to write this post, I can safely say that the improved code works fine on the V1 without any erroneous input.

 Modifying QMK Code